 “Exactly!”
 Dave reaffirms.
 “Don’t believe me?…Then count them yourself!”

 Dave explains that Ike commissioned the clandestine bunker during the height of the Cold War so Congress could be sequestered in the event of a nuclear attack on DC.
 While it would not withstand a direct hit since it was only 60 ft. below ground, it could seal and protect against radioactive fall-out.
 The 2-level 112,00 sq. ft. bunker was built between 1958 and 1961, 720 ft. into the mountainside beneath the newly conceived West Virginia wing of the opulent hotel, so as not to attract public attention.

 The bunker was readied daily–just in case–by attendants who masqueraded as TV repairmen, and remained secret until the Washington Post broke the story in 1992, calling a halt to Project Greek Island.

 Dave also speaks highly of white knight, billionaire Jim Justice, who owns the hotel and also occupies the governor’s mansion in Charleston.
 Despite being a Democrat, Justice was elected last November with 49% of the vote in a self-funded campaign, despite Trump carrying the state by nearly 70%.
 Justice rescued the Greenbrier from insolvency in 2009, and spent $100s of millions on refurbishing, including a casino that required a county referendum to pass.

-Just a final thought: While I understand the need to build and supply the bunker back then to preserve and protect Congress for the continuity of our democracy, there is no way that today’s elected Representatives and Senators deserve to survive us all.
+A final thought: While I understand the principle behind building and supplying the bunker back then to preserve and protect Congress for the continuity of our democracy, there’s no way that I could justify a safe refuge for today’s elected Representatives and Senators.
+There’s no way they deserve to survive us all.